YC-Xiang/dotfiles/README.md

 .tmux.conf

+.aliases

+.bashrc

 # Usage
-run install.sh script then old dotfiles will be stored in old_files directory.
-Please run this scripts only once or old files will be removed.
+run `. install.sh` script then old dotfiles will be stored in old_files directory.